contao/docs-archive/api/hooks/importUser.md

 # importUser

 The `importUser` hook is triggered when a username cannot be found in the database.
 It passes the username, the password and the table name as arguments and expects a boolean return value.

-It is available from version 2.7.RC1.
+> **Tag** Available from version 2.7.0-RC1.

 ## Parameters

 1. *string* `$strUsername`

     The unknown username.

 2. *string* `$strPassword`

-	The password submitted in the login form,
+    The password submitted in the login form.

 3. *string* `$strTable`

-	The user model table, either `tl_member` (for frontend) or `tl_user` (for backend).
+    The user model table, either `tl_member` (for front end) or `tl_user` (for back end).

 ## Return Values

 A record must exist in the database for Contao to load a user.
 Return `true` if you added the user to the respective table, or `false` if not.

 ## Example

 ```php
 <?php